Indiana power plants 4th dirtiest in U.S.

 "It's time for the oldest and dirtiest power plants to clean up their act," said Megan Severson, the group's Midwest field organizer.
 "In order to stop global warming and reap all the benefits of clean energy, we must require old clunker power plants to meet modern standards for global warming pollution."

-But Duke spokesman Lew Middleton said it was "misleading" to characterize the Gibson plant as dirty due to carbon dioxide emissions since no technology is available to control that form of pollution.
+But Duke spokesman Lew Middleton said it was "misleading" to characterize the Gibson plant as dirty due to carbon dioxide emissions, since officials say the 'dirtiest' list data are outdated and no technology is available to control that form of pollution.
 Technology that would allow coal-burning plants to capture their carbon dioxide is still being developed.

 Middleton said Duke had invested more than $1 billion to outfit the Gibson plant with scrubbers and other devices to limit other types of pollution such as mercury.

-Indiana gets about 95 percent of its electricity from coal-fired power plants.
+Indiana gets about 95 percent of its electricity from coal-fired power plants, even as the future of coal power is under fire.

 Environment America said cleaning up aging power plants was critical to stopping global warming, which Indiana University-Purdue University at Indianapolis scientist Gabriel Filippelli said is already affecting rainfall patterns in Indiana.